List of metro systems: Considerations

 The name of the system is not a criterion for inclusion or exclusion.
-Some cities use metro as a brand name for a transit line with no component of rapid transit whatsoever.
-Similarly, there are systems branded light rail that meet every criterion for being a rapid transit system.
+Some cities use "metro" as a brand name for a transit line with no component of rapid transit whatsoever.
+Similarly, there are systems branded "light rail" that meet every criterion for being a rapid transit system.
 Some systems also incorporate light metro or light rail lines as part of the larger system under a common name.
 These are listed, but the light rail lines are not counted in the provided network data.

 Certain transit networks may match the service standards of metro systems, but reach far out of the city and are sometimes known as S-Bahn, suburban, regional or commuter rail.
 These are not included in this list.
 Neither are funicular systems, or people movers, such as amusement park, ski resort and airport transport systems.

 This list counts metros separately when multiple metros in one city or metropolitan area have separate owners or operating companies.
 This list expressly does not aim at representing the size and scope of the total rapid transit network of a certain city or metropolitan area.
-The data of this list should not be used to infer the size of a city's, region's, or country's urban rail transit systems, or to establish a ranking.
+The data in this list should not be used to infer the size of a city's, region's, or country's urban rail transit systems, or to establish a ranking.